Q) What is OakTara about?

 Q) Are you a self-publisher or a custom publisher?
 Do you charge fees to print an author’s book?

 A) No, to both questions.
-OakTara is focused on the digital, national online retail market and regional bookstores located near authors.
+OakTara is focused on the digital, national online retail market and authors who have or are growing platforms through various venues.
 While we do not offer advance royalties, we do not charge fees.
 We offer a net royalty that is roughly double the industry standard.
 OakTara covers all book publication costs, just as any traditional publisher does.
 Authors receive royalties from retail book sales, and may buy copies of their books, if desired, at a discount.

 Q) Does OakTara consider publishing books that have already been self-published or custom-published?